a logo of a building

 Masonry walls are an essential component in construction, available in several types each offering distinct properties and applications.
 Here, we explore the most prevalent types, shedding light on their unique features and uses.
+Brick walls have long been celebrated for their classic appeal and versatility in various construction scenarios.

 Concrete masonry units, commonly known as CMUs, are a staple in construction, favored for their durability and cost-effectiveness.